lappemic/lappemic/README.md

 I love being outdoor and do something, be it cycling, running, or climbing.
 These are lately mostly slower, lower and with a strawler.

 🛠️ I'm open to freelance collaborations, MVP builds, and data science consulting.
+Reach out in one of the below sources if you think we might be a good fit.

 #### Connect with me